-Definition 3 ([Huang, 2012]) A qualitative temporal or spatial constraint language has compactness, if any infinite set of constraints defined in this language is satisfiable whenever all its finite subsets are satisfiable.
+Definition 4 ([8]).
+A qualitative temporal or spatial constraint language has compactness, if any infinite set of constraints defined in this language is satisfiable whenever all its finite subsets are satisfiable.

 Intuitively, patchwork ensures that the combination of two satisfiable constraint networks that agree on their common part, i.e., on the constraints between their common variables, continues to be satisfiable, while compactness allows for defining satisfiable networks of infinite size.
+Global consistency implies patchwork, but the opposite is not true.
+Even though RCC-8 has patchwork [8], it does not have global consistency [16].